Tuning Terahertz Optomechanics of MoS2 Bilayers with Homogeneous In-plane Strain

 We next correlate the response of the interlayer coupling to the strain created during growth.
-We display the measured low-frequency modes for 2H [Figs.~\ref{fig:4}(a,b)] and 2R (Fig. S7 \cite{supmat}) BLs on both growth substrates.
-We include 2H BL samples for which strain was released by transferring the BL onto a \SiO\ substrate \cite{supmat}.
-The $E_{2g}^2$ mode undergoes a slight blueshift under tensile strain [Fig.~\ref{fig:4}(b); and Ref.~\cite{supmat}].
-However, the most striking feature is the response of {\em the $B_{2g}$ mode}, which {\em undergoes a significant hardening with increasing strain}: the average $B_{2g}$-mode frequency increases from 1.13~THz (0\% strain; transferred) to 1.19~THz (+0.72\% strain; \SiO), yielding a substantial experimental strain-tuning rate of $+0.07$~THz/\%.
-Thus, we have demonstrated that biaxial strain created by growth can be used in lieu of isotropic strain to tune the optomechanical response of MoS$_2$ BLs at the application-relevant $\sim 1$ THz oscillator range.
+We display the measured low-frequency modes for 2H (Figs.~\ref{fig:4}(a,b)) and 2R (Fig.~S7 and section S8 in Ref.~\cite{supmat}) BLs on both growth substrates.
+We include 2H BL samples for which strain was released by transferring the BL onto a \SiO\ substrate (section S8 in Ref.~\cite{supmat}).
+The $E_{2g}^2$ mode undergoes a slight blueshift under tensile strain (Fig.~\ref{fig:4}(b); and Ref.~\cite{supmat}).
+However, the most striking feature is the response of {\em the $B_{2g}$ mode}, which {\em undergoes a significant hardening with increasing strain}: the average $B_{2g}$-mode frequency increases from 1.13~THz (37.7~cm$^{-1}$) for 0\% strain (transferred) to 1.21~THz (40.4~cm$^{-1}$) for +0.72\% strain (\SiO), yielding a substantial experimental strain-tuning rate of $+0.11$~THz/\% ($+3.7$~cm$^{-1}/\%$).
+Thus, we have demonstrated that biaxial strain created by growth can be used \textit{in lieu} of isotropic strain to tune the optomechanical response of MoS$_2$ BLs at the $\sim 1$ THz oscillator range.
 This response remains in place as strain is built-in during growth.

 This hardening of the out-of-plane vibration under in-plane tension is counter-intuitive for standard harmonic oscillators and it arises from the Poisson effect.
 As the \MoS\ BL is stretched biaxially, the interlayer spacing contracts to conserve volume, steepening the confinement potential.
-We corroborate this mechanism using first-principles calculations, which reproduce the monotonic hardening of the $B_{2g}$ mode [Fig.~\ref{fig:4}(c)] and confirm the reduction in ML spacing $d$ [Fig.~\ref{fig:4}(d)].
+We corroborate this mechanism using first-principles calculations, which reproduce the monotonic hardening of the $B_{2g}$ mode (Fig.~\ref{fig:4}(c)) and confirm the reduction in ML spacing $d$ (Fig.~\ref{fig:4}(d)).